 Perinatal Hepatitis B Prevention

-As part of your prenatal care your blood will be tested for hepatitis B virus.
-If your results are positive, your child will need to receive treatment at birth.
+As part of prenatal care, pregnant women will be tested for hepatitis B virus with a blood test.
+If the results are positive, the baby will need to receive treatment at birth.

-- One dose each of Hepatitis B Iimmune Globulin (HBIG) and the first dose of hepatitis B vaccine at birth.
+- One dose each of hepatitis B immune globulin (HBIG) and the first dose of hepatitis B vaccine at birth.
 The HBIG and hepatitis B vaccine should be given at the hospital within 12 hours of delivery.

 - Second dose of hepatitis B vaccine should be given at 1-2 months of age.

 - The third dose of hepatitis B vaccine should be given at 6 months of age.

 - A blood test is recommended at 9-15 months of age and at least 1-2 months after the final dose of hepatitis B vaccine which will help confirm the success of the vaccination.
 A lab slip will be provided to the Health District to take to any LabCorp location.
 The blood test is free.